bosun-ai/swiftide/README.md

 Make sure you have the rust toolchain installed. [rustup](https://rustup.rs) Is the recommended approach.

-To use OpenAI, a api key is required.
+To use OpenAI, an API key is required.
 Note that by default `async_openai` uses the `OPENAI_API_KEY` environment variables.

 Other integrations will need to be installed accordingly.